ReillyBova/PUO-Website/README.md

     You will need to download this repository locally before you can begin development.
 Make sure you already have [git installed](https://git-scm.com/downloads).

     ```sh
-    # create a new Gatsby site using the default starter
+    # Download the repository to the current directory on the local machine
     git clone https://github.com/ReillyBova/PUO-Website.git
     cd ./PUO-Website
     ```

-1.  **Install Node package manager (npm).**
+2.  **Install Node package manager (npm).**

     Node allows you to manage and update the development libraries this website depends on.
 Instructions for installing node may be found on [their website](https://nodejs.org/en/download/).

-2.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+3.  **Install local packages.**

+    Now that you have Node installed, use the node package manager (npm) to install the website's dependencies from within the repository's local directory.
+The packages you are installing can be found in [package.json](package.json).

     ```sh
-    # create a new Gatsby site using the default starter
-    gatsby new my-default-starter
+    # Install website dependencies (this may take a while)
+    npm install
     ```

-3.  **Start developing.**
+4.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Run the following command to start up a local server for website development

     ```sh
-    cd my-default-starter/
-    gatsby develop
+    npm run develop
     ```

-4.  **Open the source code and start editing!**
+5.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    The site is now running locally at `http://localhost:8000` (i.e. on port 8000 of your computer, aka "local machine")!

-    *Note: You'll also see a second link: `http://localhost:8000___graphql`.
-This is a tool you can use to experiment with querying your data.
+    *Note: You can also access a second link: `http://localhost:8000___graphql`.
+This is a tool for querying GraphQL data.
 Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `PUO-Website` directory in your code editor of choice and try editing a file, such as `src/pages/index.js`.
 Save your changes and the browser will update in real time!
+NB: make sure not to commit these test-changes back to the public repository, or they might end up on the official version of the website!

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+Here is a quick look at the top-level files and directories in a Gatsby project:

     .
+    ├── .cache
+    ├── .git
     ├── node_modules
+    ├── plugins
+    ├── public
     ├── src
+    ├── static
+    ├── .eslintrc.js
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js